BramVanroy/spacy_conll/README.rst

 * :code:`ext_names`: changes the attribute names to a custom key by using a dictionary.
 You can change:

   * :code:`conll_str`: a string representation of the CoNLL format
   * :code:`conll_str_headers`: the same a conll_str but with leading lines containing sentence index and sentence text
   * :code:`conll`: a dictionary containing the field names and their values.
-For a Doc object, this returns a list of dictionaries where each dictionary is a sentence
+For a :code:`Doc` object, this returns a list of dictionaries where each dictionary is a sentence

 * :code:`field_names`: a dictionary containing a mapping of field names so that you can name them as you wish
-* :code:`conversion_maps`: a two-level dictionary that looks like :code:`{field_name: {tag_name: replacement}}`
+* :code:`conversion_maps`: a two-level dictionary that looks like :code:`{field_name: {tag_name: replacement}}`.
   In other words, you can specify in which field a certain value should be replaced by another.
-                           This is especially useful when you are not satisfied with the tagset of a model and wish to change some tags to an alternative.
+This is especially useful when you are not satisfied with the tagset of a model and wish to change some tags to an alternative

 The example below